daniela-arias/Project-Geospatial/README.md

     a) **Cleaning_data.ipynb** -->the call is made to the Api of "Foursquare Developers", where we will get some preferred conditions where we want our company to be located

-    b) **Geospatial_queries.ipynb** -->

-    c) **Results.ipynb** -->
+    b) **Geospatial_queries.ipynb** --> Here we make the call to the queries and the corresponding maps.
+We also include the final results in relation to the choice of the city.

 ​
 ​
- 2. scr folder: folder where all the .py files are stored with all the explained functions used during the whole project.
-The .py files included are:
-    a) CleaningFunctions used in the Cleaning_data.ipynb
-    b) GeospatialFunctions used in the Geospatial_queries.ipynb
-    c) ResultsFunctions used in the Results.ipynb
+ 2. Json: all the dataframes imported and saved in json format.
 ​
- 3. Output: all the dataframes imported and saved in csv format.

 ​
 ​
 # Libraries